Sharing & Real-Time Collaboration

 • Live cursors— each person's cursor appears on the canvas with their name, in their own color.

-• Instant edits — when someone adds a step, changes a prompt, moves a node, or draws a connection, everyone sees it within a moment.
+• Instant edits— when someone adds a step, changes a prompt, moves a node, draws a connection, or adds and drags a sticky note, everyone sees it within a moment.
+Notes glide as they're dragged, just like steps.
 Steps that just changed pulse briefly so updates are easy to spot.

 • Selection highlights— when a collaborator selects a step, it gets a colored ring with their name, so you know what they're working on and can avoid stepping on each other.